tjr357/testing-notes/meetings/dpd.pcg-b.observations.md

 - Suresh and Doug M. are working together all the time to put out fires and discuss what needs to be fixed and how
 - The Mosaic room will most likely be split up into several dedicated teams
   - Right now 5 teams all work on the same backlog and the development managers divy up the work to their teams

+- Hieu says "opportunity" I need to adopt that language, "there's an opportunity here/there" :)